monarchwadia/blog-monarchwadia.com/_drafts/2024-02-05-boring-generative-ai-topics.md

 ---
-title:  Boring Generative AI
+title:  Boring Generative AI Topics
 layout: post
 date:   2024-02-05 2023 -0400
 tags: openai gpt genai
 ---

-Reliable and already-boring features that can be enabled by Generative AI API's.
+Reliable and already-boring features, enabled by Generative AI API's.

 **Audience**: Web Developers

 **Topic**: A novel logic capability that is enabled by new Generative AI API's.

 # Ideas

+## Excerpts from other places.
+Just thought I'd put them here, for ease.

+- It can enhance search features through customizable semantic search.
+- It makes content suggestions much easier to do.

 ## ⭐ Content Tagging & Organization (Zero-shot Classification)